Detachable pairs in $3$-connected matroids and simple $3$-connected graphs: Matroids with no detachable pairs

-Examples of non-degenerate and degenerate even-fan-paddles are shown in \cref{efp_fig} and \cref{deg_efp_fig}, respectively. \Cref{efp_four} shows a non-degenerate even-fan-paddle in which $|P_i \cup \{x\}| = 4$ for all $i \in [m]$.
-Note that, in this last instance, the fan ordering of $P_i \cup \{x\}$ in (iii) differs depending on the choice of $j$.
+\Cref{efp_four} shows a non-degenerate even-fan-paddle in which $|P_i \cup \{x\}| = 4$ for all $i \in [m]$.
+Note that, in this instance, the fan ordering of $P_i \cup \{x\}$ in (iii) differs depending on the choice of $j$.
 It is easily checked that an even-fan-paddle has no detachable pairs.